aoxrud-ww/web-accessibility-tips/README.md

 ## <a name="contrast"></a>Contrast

 Contrast is an important consideration when styling text and its background.
 If contrast is too low the text can become illegible.
 "Contrast" is defined as a measure of the difference in perceived brightness between two colors (text color and background color).
 Contrast is expressed as a ratio ranging from 1:1 (white on white) to 21:1 (black on a white).
-To be legible the contrast must be 1:4.5 at a miniumum.
+To be legible the contrast must be 1:4.5 at a minimum.
 Use WebAIM's [contrast checker](https://webaim.org/resources/contrastchecker/) to test text and background color.

 ## <a name="alerts"></a>Alerts